4Catalyzer/found/README.md

   document.getElementById('root'),
 );
 ```

+> **Note:** Found uses `redux` and `react-redux` as direct dependencies for the convenience of users not directly using Redux.
+If you are directly using Redux, either ensure that you have the same versions of `redux` and `react-redux` installed as used in Found, or use package manager or bundler resolutions to force Found to use the same versions of those packages that you are using directly.
+Found is compatible with any current release of `redux` or `react-redux`.

 When creating a store for use with the created `<ConnectedRouter>`, you should install the `foundReducer` reducer under the `found` key.
 You should also use a store enhancer created with `createHistoryEnhancer` from Farce and a store enhancer created with `createMatchEnhancer`, which must go after the history store enhancer.
 Dispatch `FarceActions.init()` after setting up your store to initialize the event listeners and the initial location for the history store enhancer.